aragon/AGPs/AGPs/Edgeware Lockdrop Proposal for Aragon Association.md

 ---

 # Edgeware Lockdrop Proposal for Aragon
-A proposal to transfer funds from the Aragon multisig to a lockdrop contract for the purpose of participating in the Edgeware network launch.
+A proposal to timelock funds from the Aragon multisig to an Aragon Association-controlled lockdrop contract for the purpose of participating in the Edgeware network launch.

 ## Address of the Transfer Recipient:
 TBD, to be created at the time of lockdrop participation.